Binance Market Update (2022-08-10)

 Binance

-The global cryptocurrency market cap now stands at $1.14T, up by 4.62% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.13T, up by 3.36% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include INJ, FLUX, and TRB, up by 26%, 25%, and 21%, respectively.
+Market outperformers include INJ, TROY, and FLUX, up by 24%, 22%, and 21%, respectively.

 Top stories of the day: